nf-core/rarevariantburden/README.md

 **nf-core/rarevariantburden** is a bioinformatics pipeline that performs consistent summary count based rare variant burden test, which is useful when we only have sequenced cases/patients data, no matched control data, here we provided pre-processed and annotated public summary count data, such as gnomAD data, which can be used for rare variant burden test and can be used to identify disease-predisposition genes present in the case study.

-Some key features of CoCoRV tool:
+Some key features of our pipeline:

 * Consistent filtering is applied to make sure the same set of high quality variants are used.
 * It can stratify cases into different ethnicity groups, and perform stratified analysis with group-matched control summary counts.